LeoFC97/deliveryMuch/README.md

 ## Credentials

 Each recipe has a gif url as an object attribute, so, for the API to work, you need an apikey.
-There's an .env file that has my GIPHY apikey.
+There's an [environment](./.env) file that has my GIPHY apikey.
 You must change it when deploying the API, and to use another key just replace the GIF_API value with your own.
 For more information, go to https://developers.giphy.com/docs/sdk.

 ## CI/CD Github Actions